roddydr123/ultrasound/README.md

 Description of code in `sample/`:
 * `resolution_integral.py` calculates the resolution integral from measurements made with an ultrasound machine and Edinburgh Pipe Phantom (EPP).
-* `correlations.py` looks for correlations between any two variables (e.g. frequency and characteristic resolution).
-* `multiplot.py` functions for plotting slice thickness profiles together.
 * `roi.py` used to find the coordinates of the Region of Interest for each ultrasound video and crop out the rest.
-* `Rs_plot.py` used to plot characteristic resolution versus depth of field for all transducers studied here as well as those from other studies.
 * `slice_thickness.py` finds the slice thickness versus depth from a video.
 * `ST_uncertainties.py` calculate the uncertainty in slice thickness values.
-* `utils` function for loading data.
 * `videos.py` called by `slice_thickness.py` to analyse the videos.

+* `plotting_files` contains files for making graphs from the data including:
+    - `correlations.py` looks for correlations between any two variables (e.g. frequency and characteristic resolution).
+    - `multiplot.py` functions for plotting slice thickness profiles together.
+    - `Rs_plot.py` used to plot characteristic resolution versus depth of field for all transducers studied here as well as those from other studies.